kaekeshan/garden/content/scribbles/or_application.md

 ---

-consider a problem where an investor seeking advice for investments in three alternatives: Stock Market, Real Estate, and Bank Deposit.
+Consider a problem where an investor seeking advice for investments in three alternatives: Stock Market, Real Estate, and Bank Deposit.

 To suggest an acceptable solution, we have to consider certain quantitative factors like financial ratios from the balance sheets of several firms whose stock are under consideration; real estate companies' cash flows and rates of return for the investment property; how much the investment will be worth in future when deposited at a bank at a given interest rate for certain number of years, need to be examined.